 A financial institution is a neutral third-party with no conflicts of interest.
 The downside of this option is that they almost always charge a fee for their services.
 If you decide to name a financial institution or professional as your executor, make sure you understand their fee structure.

-Typically, when someone wants to name more than one person as their executor, it is because they either want to spare someone’s feelings or they assume it will make the job easier to name more than one person.
+Typically, when someone wants to name more than one person as their executor, it is because they either want to spare someone’s feelings or assume it will make the job easier by naming multiple people.

 But rarely does it make sense to name more than one person as your executor.
 Even if they get along, that does not necessarily mean they will work well as co-executors.
 Furthermore, some tasks require all of the co-executors to act together.
 This can make things more complicated, especially if the executors do not live near each other.